cmitsakopoulos/Paris-Saclay_Notes/Term_2/methods_for_phylogeny/course.md

 ## Use of microbes for production of non-antibiotics

-Vitamin B12, B2, C: Mass produced by cultured fungi or bacteria, or both.
+==Vitamin B12, B2, C==: Mass produced by cultured fungi or bacteria, or both.

-Hormones such as Cortisol, Insulin, etc: Bacteria/Fungi.
+==Hormones such as Cortisol, Insulin, etc==: Bacteria/Fungi.

 These methods are a lot cheaper in comparison to **synthetic methods**?????